ToshioCP/Gtk4-tutorial/src/sec11.src.md

 The declaration is a bit complicated.
 The asterisk before the identifier `dispose` means pointer.
-So, the pointer `dispose` points to a function which has one parameter, which points a GObject structure, and returns no value.
+So, the pointer `dispose` points to a function which has one parameter, which points to a GObject structure, and returns no value.
-In the same way, line 26 says `finalize` is a pointer to the function which has one parameter, which points a GObject structure, and returns no value.
+In the same way, line 26 says `finalize` is a pointer to the function which has one parameter, which points to a GObject structure, and returns no value.

 ~~~C
 void (*finalize) (GObject *object);